 At the time of the advance, or at the end of 12 months as applicable, the member must provide the Bank information to qualify loans for the advance.
-Information collected to qualify a commercial loan for CIA includes:
+Information collected to qualify a Commercial Lending Advance includes:

 - Borrower name